-If you do find yourself with some time to kill in Moshi, either before or after your climb or safari, we definitely suggest exploring this pretty little city and its gems.
-Even if it’s just finding your way to a coffee shop or restaurant so you can drop into a chair and gaze with heroic eyes at the mountain you just conquered or you are decide to explore its surrounding.
+If you do find yourself with some time to kill in Moshi, either before or after your climb or safari, we suggest exploring this pretty little city and its gems.
+Even if it’s just finding your way to a coffee shop or restaurant so you can drop into a chair and gaze with heroic eyes at the mountain you just conquered or you decide to explore its surroundings.

-There are multiple routes to choose from varying in degrees of difficulty, scenery and number of days required.
-In this link you can find all the routes that we offer you.
+There are multiple routes to choose from varying in degrees of difficulty, scenery, and number of days required.
+In this link, you can find all the routes that we offer you.
 Kilimanjaro routes.

 Swimming in the Kikuletwa Hot Spring is definitely one of the best things to do near Moshi.
 The hot spring (also known as Chemka Hot Springs for the nearby campsite) is encircled by trees, giving you a sense of being tucked away from the world and its demands.